Featured

 Helicopter hovering over the Enchantment Lakes Basin.
 PC: Joshua C.

+Except for a few lucky spots for certain mobile carriers, there will be no cell coverage in the Enchantments anywhere along the trail.
 That means, to be safe and self-reliant, you would need to have a satellite communicator, personal locator beacon (PLB) or other means of calling for help.

 Bottom line: Be at the Snow Lakes trailhead at 4:00 am to drop a car and start up the Colchuck Lake trail by 5:00.